smena/autopaygonline/README.md

 # How it works

-It takes advantage of a workaround in the billing portal allowing you to re-start a new billing cycle before the current one has ended.
-You will, of course, be charged again for re-starting the cycle, but this just lets you do it earlier.
+It takes advantage of a workaround in the billing portal allowing you to re-start a new billing cycle before the current one has ended by switching to another plan and switching back again without paying in between.
+You will, of course, be charged again for re-starting the cycle, but this just lets you do it sooner.

 It can be done manually, but if you are a heavy data user, it is tedious and error-prone to do this repeatedly.